sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 ![image](https://user-images.githubusercontent.com/19898602/185791698-ce7fabbb-f8b0-464a-8bac-1cea59360499.png)

-Here I have used a optical rotary encoder to count the lenght of thread wind to the spool.
+Here I have used a optical rotary encoder to count the length of thread wind to the spool.

 I used Orange 400 PPR 2-Phase Incremental Optical Rotary Encoder
 A rotary encoder is a type of position sensor which is used for determining the angular position of a rotating shaft.